Health Outreach Worker for Innovative Boston/MetroWest area Complex Care Health Project

-The Outreach Worker, a vital member of our team, will work directly with patients in Brookline, Boston, and the western suburbs.
+The Outreach Worker, a vital member of our team, will work directly with patients in the Boston area and western suburbs.
 Duties include home visiting, accompanying patients to medical appointments, and assisting with connecting patients to social/support services.
 The position presents an excellent opportunity for an astute, creative, patient-focused individual to help in the development of the program and to care for complex patients in a community setting.
 For recent college graduates interested in a career in a mental health or medical field, it is an excellent opportunity to gain wide-ranging experience while making significant differences in patients' lives.
 The position includes individualized supervision and structured training opportunities to foster professional growth and exposure to a variety of settings, professions, and policy-level discussions in the healthcare field, depending on the professional interest of the individual.

 Health outreach, home visits, and accompanying patients to medical appointments.

 Supporting and educating patients in order to maintain and improve self-management skills.